 Developing our policies

-We carried out a review of the language used in the Standard in relation to the use of data-limited approaches and are identified key areas where dedicated guidance can clarify the interpretation of key terms such as status 'proxies' and 'monitoring' when used with these kinds of fisheries.
+We reviewed the language used in the Standard in relation to the use of data-limited approaches and are identified key areas where dedicated guidance can clarify the interpretation of key terms such as status 'proxies' and 'monitoring' when used with these kinds of fisheries.

 We have developed guidance to assist the scoring of a range of fisheries managed with data limited approaches, which will include support for how assessors may interpret outcomes of simulation-testing tools such as the Management Evaluation Risk Assessment (MERA) app, to help determine their scores.